 As you are learning sign language, you need to master the skill of American Sign Language fingerspelling (spelling out words by hand one letter at a time).

 The manual alphabet is the foundation of spelling with your hands.
 Visit our American Sign Language Alphabet page for 6 free downloads to help you learn the manual alphabet.
-You can also find links to practices in our free ASL lessons.
 Practice makes perfect!

 Here are some tips to help you get started: